kidaa30/ohimanual/3_conduct_manual/ohi-manual.md

 This approach adopts the population biomass at MSY (B<sub>MSY</sub>) as a single-species reference point.</p>

-<p style="font-size: 90%; color:grey"> The catch-MSY approach improves upon the method used in Global 2012 in that it
+<p style="font-size: 90%"> The catch-MSY approach improves upon the method used in Global 2012 in that it
 leverages a mechanistic understanding of the connection between harvest dynamics and population dynamics and uses this to infer stock depletion levels as a function of both historical patterns in catch and of species-specific resilience